facelessuser/coloraide-extras/docs/src/markdown/interpolate/spectral.md

 The idea is simple enough.
 Create a palette of primary colors from which you can mix and get all the colors within your desired gamut, which in our case is sRGB.
 Once the colors are selected, reflectance curves need to be generated for those primary colors.
-There are various ways in which such curves could be created, but the chosen approach that was settled on involves applying applying the [research of Scott Burns](http://scottburns.us/reflectance-curves-from-srgb-10/).
+There are various ways in which such curves could be created, but the chosen approach that was settled on involves applying the [research of Scott Burns](http://scottburns.us/reflectance-curves-from-srgb-10/).
 His research details a way to use spectral data to approximate reflectance curves for any color within the sRGB gamut.

 ![Primary Reflectance Curves](../images/reflectance-curves.png)
 /// figure-caption